 What is a Street Vendor?

-In the simplest terms, this type of vendor is someone that sells or peddles goods and merchandise on the street or in an open-air market rather than in a traditional storefront setting.
-The "store" is either a small stand that can be locked and shut down at the end of the night, or a cart that the peddler can move from location to location and take home at the end of the workday.
+Everyone purchases something from a street peddler at some point in their life - hot dogs, pretzels, meat, vegetables, fruit, cold drinks, flowers, small souvenirs, or mementos from a vacation or trip.
+A street vendor is someone who sells food, goods and merchandise on the street or in an open-air market rather than at a traditional store.
+The street vendor's "store" is either a small outside area that can be locked and shut down at the end of the night, or a cart that can be moved from location to location, and taken home at the end of the day.

 What does a Street Vendor do?

-Generally, a vendor will need to obtain a sales tax permit and a tax certificate from the government's revenue agency, a general business license from the city or county clerk’s office, and an additional vendor or peddler’s license from one's city or county government.
+Generally, a vendor will need to obtain a sales tax permit and a tax certificate from the government's revenue agency, a general business license from the city or county clerk’s office, and an additional vendor or peddler’s license from ones city or county government.
 These permits can take anywhere from several weeks to several months to obtain depending on the area and time of year.
-It also should be noted that many areas throughout North America only allow a certain number of permits to be given each year so it is important to research the area where one hopes to work to be certain that a permit or license can be obtained.
+It also should be noted that many areas throughout North America only allow a certain number of permits to be given each year, so it is important to research the area where one hopes to work to be certain that a permit or license can be obtained.